web-push-libs/web-push/README.md

 - *userPublicKey* is the public key of the receiver (from the browser);
 - *userAuth* is the auth secret of the receiver (from the browser);
 - *payload* is the message to attach to the notification.
+- *vapid* an object with parameters for [VAPID](https://tools.ietf.org/html/draft-thomson-webpush-vapid-02).

 Note that, in order to encrypt the *payload*, *userPublicKey* and *userAuth* are required.

+The properties of the *vapid* objects are:
+- *audience*, the origin of the application server;
+- *subject*, a contact URI for the application server (either 'mailto:' or 'https:');
+- *privateKey*;
+- *publicKey*.

 The function returns a Promise.
 On success, it is resolved to the body of the response from the push service.
 On failure, it is rejected with a `WebPushError`, which extends an `Error` with the following properties:
 - *statusCode*, the status code of the response from the push service;
 - *headers*, the headers of the response from the push service;
 - *body*, the body of the response from the push service.

+## generateVAPIDKeys()
+Generates the keys needed for [VAPID](https://tools.ietf.org/html/draft-thomson-webpush-vapid-02).
+Returns an object with two properties: *privateKey* and *publicKey*.
+The keys should be stored and always reused when sending notifications with VAPID.

 ## setGCMAPIKey(apiKey)